-Commercial trucking insurance in Owensboro typically costs between $8,000 and $16,000 per truck each year for owner‑operators who run under their own authority.
-Kentucky intrastate carriers that operate solely within state borders must secure Kentucky Intrastate Authority and file the appropriate state liability certificate to validate active coverage.
-Interstate carriers that cross into Indiana, Tennessee, or other neighboring states require a USDOT number, an MC number, and the federal MCS‑90 endorsement.
+Commercial trucking insurance in Owensboro typically costs between $8,000 and $16,000 per truck each year for owner-operators running under their own authority.
+Kentucky carriers that operate only within state borders need Kentucky Intrastate Authority and a state liability certificate on file.
+Carriers that cross into Indiana, Tennessee, or other neighboring states need a USDOT number, an MC number, and the federal MCS-90 endorsement — a guarantee attached to your liability policy confirming you meet federal financial-responsibility rules.

 Key Takeaways

-• Intrastate vs. Interstate: Owensboro carriers hauling only within Kentucky file through the Kentucky Transportation Cabinet; carriers that cross state lines must satisfy FMCSA requirements and carry a valid MCS‑90 endorsement.
+- Intrastate vs. Interstate: Owensboro carriers hauling only within Kentucky file through the Kentucky Transportation Cabinet.
+Carriers that cross state lines must meet FMCSA requirements and carry a valid MCS-90 endorsement.

-• Market Coverage Benchmark: FMCSA minimums begin at $750,000, but many carriers carry $1,000,000 combined single‑limit (CSL) coverage before a load board will dispatch a load.
+- Market Coverage Benchmark: Federal minimums start at $750,000, but many carriers carry $1,000,000 in combined single-limit (CSL) coverage, meaning one combined limit for bodily injury and property damage, before a load board will dispatch a load.

 Kentucky Minimum Insurance Requirements